5 money-saving ideas for small businesses you haven’t thought of

 5. Collaborate with local businesses

-The COVID-19 pandemic brought a huge awareness around supporting local businesses.
+More and more people are focussing on supporting local businesses.
 Now, take a look at how you can collaborate with them.
 Much like you’ll run an internal skills assessment, run a local business assessment and understand who your neighbors are.

 Share resources, such as office space or equipment